The Best Time to Visit Pigeon Island

 Price for the Pigeon Island Entrance Ticket

 Before you enter the Pigeon Island Marine National Park you must purchase the Entrance Ticket.
 If you have a snorkeling or scuba diving trip arranged with us – Divinguru, we purchase the ticket prior the trip so you don’t have to worry.
-The price for the Entrance Ticket for a foreigner is around 15 Euros.
+The price for the Entrance Ticket for a foreigner is around 40 Euros (updated September 2022).
 This price includes: the entrance ticket to Pigeon Island, boat ticket and parking fee.
 It is not a fixed price as it depends how many people is on the boat so they share the boat parking fee, etc. Sri Lankan people and Sri Lankan Residence Visa holders have a significant discount on the Entrance Ticket.
 Children below 12 pay half price.
 Kids from 0 to 6 years are free of charge to enter the Pigeon Island area.

 You must wear a life jacket all the time during the boat transport.
 The life vest is required to wear as long you are on the boat.
 During the snorkelling trip you don’t need one if you are a good swimmer, but of course, you can keep it all the time.